Tanzima Hashem

 Hashem graduated in computer science and engineering at BUET in 2004, earning a master's degree in 2006.
 She went on to obtain a doctorate from the University of Melbourne, Australia, in 2011.
 She has also spent short periods in Melbourne from 2012 to 2017, working as an academic research visitor.
+In 2018, she became a laureate of the Asian Scientist 100 by the Asian Scientist.